What is a typical day of a Masters' Union student?

 Due to the large number of applications we receive for each intake and the confidentiality of the deliberations of the Admissions Committee, we are unable to provide individual detailed feedback on rejected applications.

-Yes.
-All applications are evaluated by the Admissions committee and a short-list of interviewees is compiled.
-At this stage, only those selected for interview continue with the selection process which includes a panel interview and a case analysis.
+Yes, all applications are evaluated by the Admissions Committee, and a shortlist of interviewees is compiled.
+At this stage, only those selected for an interview with a panel of Masters continue with the selection process.

 You will be informed if you have been selected for an interview within 15 days of receiving acknowledgement of completed application.
 We follow a rolling process of admissions.